M2-branes, Higher Form Symmetries and 1-Gerbes: Introduction and summary

 In the invertible cases, there is an obstruction to the gauging of the HFS, that implies the existence of anomalies in the path integral, whose cancellation involves the inclusion of new terms constructed with these background fields, like the anomaly inflow terms \cite{Kapustin:2014tfa},\cite{Cordova:2018cvg}.

 To illustrate this point, consider four-dimensional Maxwell theory with its two one-form symmetries.
 It is a consistent theory.
-However, when gauging these global symmetries a mixed 't~Hooft anomaly appears, which can be canceled by coupling the theory to appropriate background fields, namely higher-form gauge connections (in particular, $U(1)$ 2-form connections, \textit{i.e.}\ $\mathcal{G}_1^\nabla$-gerbe connections) \cite{Gaiotto:2014kfa}.
-In the context of Supergravity, the ABJ anomaly emerges due to the non-invariance of the topological operators under the global HFS symmetry, as a consequence of the \textit{Chern-Simons} term.
+However, when gauging these global symmetries a mixed ’t Hooft anomaly becomes manifest, which can be cancelled by coupling the theory to appropriate background fields, namely higher-form gauge connections \cite{Gaiotto:2014kfa} In a different context, not related to a Maxwell theory, in Supergravity the ABJ anomaly emerges due to the non-invariance of the topological operators under the global HFS symmetry, as a consequence of the \textit{Chern-Simons} term.
 The generators of the HFS are non-invertible \cite{Garcia-Valdecasas:2023mis}.
 The original symmetry groups in the presence of sources generally break into their discrete subgroups.

 Recently, there has been a growing interest in exploring the potential applications of HFS to various gauge and gravitational theories.
 See for example in the context of Supergravity {\cite{Zhang:2023wai}, string theory \cite{Bhardwaj:2023kri}, \cite{Heckman:2024obe}, F-theory \cite{Cvetic:2021sxm} and M-theory \cite{Albertini:2020mdx} among others.
 The potential applications of the study of the HFS have yet to be fully realized, with the possibility of further applications emerging.